 If, however, your appeal is unsuccessful, you may need to file a lawsuit to pursue both your long term disability benefits as well as your additional insurance benefits.
 Your lawsuit should make sure to identify these benefits and make clear that you are continuing to pursue them.

-If you have questions about your long term disability claim or any associated benefits, please contact an experienced Hawks Quindel disability attorney for a free consultation today.
+If you have questions about your long term disability claim or any associated benefits, please contact an experienced Hawks Quindel disability attorney for a free case evaluation today.

 - Liberty Mutual Long Term Disability Claims Now Managed By Lincoln Financial - May 31, 2019